Chapter 12. Counseling and Mental Health Center

 Sec.
 12–501.
 Fees

-The Counseling and Mental Health Center is funded by student tuition, charges to student clients, grants, and private contributions.
-Counseling services are at no charge to students, with the exception of psychiatric services.
-For more information about Counseling and Mental Health Center charges and payments go to http://www.cmhc.utexas.edu/charges.html.
+CMHC is funded by student tuition, charges to student clients and grants and private contributions.
+Services are currently provided at no charge to students, except for psychiatric services.
+For more information about CMHC charges and payments go to http://www.cmhc.utexas.edu/charges.html.

 Sec.
 12–502.
 Payment for Services

-Any student who incurs a charge for Counseling and Mental Health Center services must pay the charges owed.
-When necessary, the Center will assist students in making arrangements for payment.
+Any student who incurs charges for CMHC services must pay the charges owed.
+When necessary, CMHC will assist students in making arrangements for payment.

 Sec.
 12–503.
 Eligibility for Counseling and Mental Health Center Services